 TIPS FOR YOUR TAPAS NIGHT MENU

-Made for sharing, tapas is normally several small plates of food that are no bigger than a snack or appetizer.
-Tapas dishes can be cold as well as hot but the most important thing is to include delectable sides of salty olives or capers, rustic bread, and a selection of cheeses and vegetables.
-Ensure your tapas night is as authentic as possible by having dishes that are readily bite-sized and can be passed around the table freely.
-And of course, always pair your tapas flavours with wine or drinks that make the flavours sing!
+Made for sharing, tapas are normally several small plates of food that are no bigger than a snack or appetizer.
+Tapas dishes can be cold or hot but the most important thing is to include delectable sides of salty olives or capers, rustic bread, and a selection of cheeses and vegetables.
+Ensure your tapas night is as authentic as possible by preparing dishes that are readily bite-sized and can be passed around the table freely.
+And of course, always pair your tapas flavours with wine or drinks that will make the flavours sing!

-Tapas isn’t about being perfect.
-Feel free to play with plate sizes, colours and textures whilst keeping in mind that wooden cheeseboards, ramekins and bowls all work just as well.
-Whatever you have at hand will work, but should you want to present your meal in real Spanish style, go for handmade earthy tones of rich browns and dark red ceramics.
-And make sure that all your tapas dishes are arranged in each their small bowl or plate to create and array of appetising colours and make it easy for everyone to nipple their way through the entire tapas menu.
+Tapas aren't about being perfect.
+Feel free to play with plate sizes, colours and textures while keeping in mind that wooden cheeseboards, ramekins and bowls all work just as well.
+Whatever you have on-hand will work, but should you want to present your meal in real Spanish style, go for handmade earthy tones of rich browns and dark red ceramics.
+Make sure all your tapas dishes are arranged in their own small bowl or plate to create a array of appetizing colors and make it easy for everyone to nibble their way through the entire tapas menu.

 Preparation is easy

 Simplicity is key to the magic of tapas.
 Be sure you’re ready for an impromptu dinner by always having black olives, peppers, capers, pesto, Castello cheeses and rustic bread at the ready.
-And should you already have a night of tapas planned, just get the vinaigrette and salsa made the night before meaning there’s one less thing for you to do when the guests have arrived.
+And should you already have a night of tapas planned, just prepare the vinaigrette and salsa the night before so that there’s one less thing to do when the guests arrive.